gaze-social/tf-kube-contabo/README.md

 password      = ""
 public_key    = ""
 ```
-`master_count` and `worker_count` can also be set these variables are default to `3` which meets minimum requirement for a high availabile cluster
+`master_count` and `worker_count` variables can also be set and default is set `3` for both types which meets minimum requirement for a high availabile cluster

 ### 3. Run Terraform